kburgon/FinancialPlanner/README.md

 1. An expense log that can be used to track an expense that is made on any account/card.
 2. An account tracker that is tied to the expense log, which allows the user to watch all accounts in one place.
 3. A budget creator that allows the user to organize and watch their expenses.
-4. A monthly expense sheet, which allows the user to enter regular and planned expenses and gives suggestions on the savings that are needed for each expense.
+4. A monthly expense sheet, which allows the user to enter regular and planned expenses and give suggestions on the savings that are needed for each expense.
 5. A debt/asset tracker, which also calculates net worth and debt to asset ratio.